LibrariesHacked/librarieshacked.github.io/_posts/2023-02-07-getting-started-with-open-data.md

 It's really useful to have library data published that matches data from other library services.
 It means the data is both useful at a local level, and can be merged with other services to be used at a wider level.

 That was the point of creating the [public library data schemas](https://schema.librarydata.uk/), a cross-sector project in 2019.
-Those schemas describe the structure for 7 datasets: loans, visits, membership, catalogue, events, library locations, and mobile library stops.
+Those schemas describe the structure for 7 commonly-held datasets: loans, visits, membership, catalogue, events, library locations, and mobile library stops.
 The pages also describe potential uses both locally and nationally.

 ## Look at other services